-and notify explicit; can be used.
+When configuring NOTIFY for a mirror zone, only notify no; and notify explicit; can be used at the zone level.
 Using any other notify setting at the zone level is a configuration error.
-Using any other notify setting at the options or view level will cause that setting to be overridden with notify explicit; for the mirror zone in question.
-Since the global default for the notify option is yes, mirror zones are by default configured with notify explicit;.
+Using any other notify setting at the options or view level causes that setting to be overridden with notify explicit; for the mirror zone.
+The global default for the notify option is yes, so mirror zones are by default configured with notify explicit;